 1. Go to wpDataTables -> Create a Table, and choose Create a table linked to an existing data source option.

-6. Click Save Changes, so wpDataTables will read the CSV file you uploaded, and initialize the columns’ metadata.
+6. Click Save Changes, so wpDataTables reads the CSV file you uploaded and initializes the columns’ metadata.

 At this point table is already prepared.
 But to improve its usability, we need to define several additional settings for the table and its columns.
 For this case, we define these settings: